Same-sex marriage in Chile

-Same-sex marriage in Chile has been legal since 10 March 2022.
-In June 2021, the President of Chile, Sebastián Piñera, announced that his government would sponsor a bill to legalize same-sex marriage.
-The Senate of Chile passed the legislation on 21 July 2021, and the Chamber of Deputies gave its approval on 23 November 2021.
-Disagreements on some aspects of the bill led to the formation of a mixed commission to discuss it.
-Both chambers of the National Congress approved an identical version of the bill on 7 December 2021.
-President Piñera signed the legislation into law on 9 December, and it was published in the Diario Oficial de la República de Chile on 10 December.
-The law took effect 90 days later, with the first same-sex marriages taking place on 10 March 2022.
+Same-sex marriage has been legal in Chile since 10 March 2022.
+The path to legalization began in June 2021 when President Sebastián Piñera announced his administration's intention to sponsor a bill for this cause.
+The Chilean Senate passed the legislation on 21 July 2021, followed by the Chamber of Deputies on 23 November 2021.
+Due to disagreements between the two chambers of the National Congress on certain aspects of the bill, a mixed commission was formed to resolve these issues.
+A unified version of the bill was approved on 7 December 2021.
+President Piñera signed it into law on 9 December, and it was published in the country's official gazette on 10 December.
+The law took effect 90 days later, and the first same-sex marriages occurred on 10 March 2022.
+Chile was the sixth country in South America, the seventh in Latin America and the 29th in the world to legalize same-sex marriage.

-Chile had previously recognized same-sex couples in the form of civil unions only.
-Civil unions, known as acuerdo de unión civil (AUC) in Spanish, are offered to all couples regardless of sexual orientation, providing some, but not all, of the rights of marriage.
+Before this, Chile recognized same-sex couples through civil unions, known in Spanish as acuerdo de unión civil (AUC), which were available to all couples regardless of sexual orientation and provided some, but not all, of the rights of marriage.
 The first civil unions were registered on 22 October 2015.

 Civil unions

 Bachelet's first presidency

-In the January 2006 presidential campaign, both major candidates, center-left Michelle Bachelet and center-right Sebastián Piñera, voiced their support for civil unions, but the Catholic Church and many members of National Congress were opposed.
+In the January 2006 presidential campaign, both major candidates, center-left Michelle Bachelet and center-right Sebastián Piñera, voiced their support for civil unions, but the Catholic Church and many members of the National Congress were opposed.

-In October 2009, a civil union bill was introduced in the National Congress but failed to pass.
+In October 2009, a civil union bill was introduced to the National Congress, but it failed to pass.